thoughtbot/ios-on-rails/release/ios-on-rails.md

 ### Calling the Get Event Method

 When the user runs the app, we want to display events that are near their current location.
-So, we want to call our GET events method on `viewDidAppear` of the HUMMapViewController.
-We'll encapsulate this request inside a method called `reloadEventsOnMap`, which we will define in the next section.
+So, we want to call our GET events method on `-viewDidAppear:` of the `HUMMapViewController`.
+We'll encapsulate this request inside a method called `-reloadEventsOnMap`, which we will define in the next section.

-If we aren't logged in, we still want to call the `createCurrentUserWithCompletionBlock:` method.
-Once that request goes through, we can call `reloadEventsOnMap`.
+If we aren't logged in, we still want to call the `-createCurrentUserWithCompletionBlock:` method.
+Once that request goes through, we can call `-reloadEventsOnMap`.

 If we are logged in we can go ahead and just call `[self reloadEventsOnMap]`.